3D Stampa in twill: Cause, Soluzioni, e applicazioni industriali

 • Tighten loose optical axis screws (wobble here causes diagonal movement).

-• Ensure your printhead diameter matches your slicer settings (PER ESEMPIO., a 0.4mm nozzle needs a 0.4mm setting).
+• Ensure your printhead diameter matches your slicer settings (per esempio., a 0.4mm nozzle needs a 0.4mm setting).

 • Clean the extruder gear (debris can cause uneven filament feeding).